palak-b19/palak-b19/README.md

 ## HELLO!
-Hi there, I am a Computer Science Junior at IIIT Delhi.
+Hi there, I am a Computer Science Senior at IIIT Delhi.

 ## Tech Stack: